 Things to consider when choosing to express support [or lack thereof] of a political decision

 If you are weighing your options on speaking out on a political situation as an organization, you'll want to consider the following:

 Do you need employee feedback to decide what you are [not] going to support?

 Generally, asking employees for feedback regarding a political decision is not advised.
-Support (or lack of) for political decisions should be made in ways that are aligned with the organization's values.
+Support (or lack of) for political decisions should be made in ways aligned with the organization's values.
 Asking for feedback on topics that may substantially impact your employees' health, safety, and livelihood can risk further marginalization of historically marginalized groups.
-Consider how you would use employee results to determine support of a specific piece of legislation.
+Consider how you would use employee results to determine support for a specific piece of legislation.
 While most employees may support legislation, a small but significant subset of employees may experience major impacts if the bill were passed.
 Consider the implications on feelings of belonging at the organization if you put their wellbeing up to a popular vote.